Health Benefits of Golf for SeniorsJuly 22, 2021

 Golf games can last several hours, so make sure you’re as ready as you can be for the elements.
 Even on an overcast day, it’s important to wear a hat that shields your face, put on sunscreen and stay hydrated.

-Essex Meadows is a fantastic retirement community for golfers because we offer an executive-length golf course right on our campus.
+Essex Meadows is a fantastic independent living community for golfers because we offer an executive-length golf course right on our campus.
 You can reap all the health benefits of golf for seniors right where you live.
 You’ll find neighbors of all skill levels, who would be happy to play a few holes with you.
 If you love golf, but your spouse has other interests, they can enjoy our other top-tier amenities, including a woodworking shop, gardening areas, saltwater swimming pool, fitness center, library and arts room.
 With numerous resident clubs and committees, they are sure to find many new activities to enjoy while you hit the links.